Sandisk: History

 In October 2015, Western Digital announced its intent to acquire SanDisk for $19 billion.
 The acquisition was completed on May 12, 2016; the valuation was lowered to $16 billion after Chinese company Unisplendour pulled out of an agreement to acquire a 15% stake in WD.

 In October 2023, Western Digital announced its intent to spin off its flash storage businesses as a new public company under the SanDisk name, leaving WD focused solely on hard drives.
 In addition to SanDisk-branded products, the spin-off would also include all flash storage products that were marketed under the WD branding.
 The company began preparations for the split in October 2024, when all product listings and information for WD-branded flash storage products were moved under the SanDisk website.
-In December 2024, SanDisk unveiled a new pixel-inspired logo (replacing a design used in various forms since 1995), changing its stylization to "Sandisk".
+In December 2024, SanDisk unveiled a new pixel-inspired logo, replacing a design used in various forms since 1995; it also renamed itself as Sandisk, eschewing the use of camel case in its name.

-The split was completed on February 24, 2025, with Sandisk Corporation relisted on the Nasdaq for the first time since its 2016 acquisition by WD (under the same ticker symbol from its 1995 IPO to its 2016 acquisition by WD, SNDK), and WD CEO David Goeckeler moving to the new company.
-WD continues to hold an equity stake in Sandisk.
+The split was completed on February 24, 2025, with Sandisk relisted on the NASDAQ for the first time since its 2016 acquisition by WD (under the same ticker symbol from its 1995 IPO to its 2016 acquisition by WD, SNDK), and WD CEO David Goeckeler moving to the new company.
+WD continues to hold an equity stake in Sandisk, but had trimmed it to around $1 billion by early 2026 and planned to sell it all off over time.
+In January 2026, it was announced that the WD-branded "Blue" and "Black" SSDs products by Sandisk would be rebranded as "SanDisk Optimus" and "Optimus GX" respectively, maintaining the same model numbers.

+The company's stock was re-added to the NASDAQ-100 index on April 20, 2026.

+An inconsistency has been identified within the manufacturer brand strings reported by modern SanDisk NVMe Solid-State Drives (SSDs).
+This variance creates an unexpected discrepancy in system reporting tools and device identification logs.
+For example, for the Sandisk PC SN5100 NVMe SSD, their device metadata returns the vendor/brand string formatted as "Sandisk" (lowercase "d").
+However, for the SanDisk PC SN7100 NVMe SSD, their device metadata returns the vendor/brand string formatted as "SanDisk" (uppercase "D").
+While this variation does not impact the mechanical performance or transfer speeds of the hardware, it introduces minor challenges for automated system inventory scripts and hardware management software.
+Parsing tools that rely on exact string matching may misidentify these components as originating from different vendors due to case-sensitive evaluation constraints.
+This discrepancy most likely stems from conflicting legacy firmware templates utilized during the corporate transition and consolidation of the Western Digital and SanDisk storage lines.